 - building community, fostering dialogue, and supporting artists' and activists' archiving needs

 - working hand-in-hand with and connecting local, national, and transnational art practices, activist projects, and conversations centered on forced migration issues

-How to Join and Participate in the Community
+How to Participate and Join the Community

 - Comment on art and activist projects in the archive: Create an account or login (top right of each webpage)

 - Join our Collective Advisory Group and help manage the archive.
 For more information, contact us: firstname.lastname@example.org